maliput/maliput_infrastructure/DEPRECATED_README.md

 specific build system and testing tools in use and arbitrates these operations to take place in topological order.
 Operations will be run in parallel by default.

----
+Note
-**NOTE**: In all three cases above, the tools delegate the actual work to the right tool for each package and focus instead on bridging the gap between them.
+: In all three cases above, the tools delegate the actual work to the right tool for each package and focus instead on bridging the gap between them.
 Thus, for instance, `colcon` builds interdependent CMake packages by running `cmake` and `make` in the right order and setting up the environment for the artifacts to be available.
 Same applies for `vcs` and `rosdep`.

----
+Note
-**NOTE**: These tools do not strive to act like a proxy for every configuration setting or command line option that underlying tools they delegate work to may have.
+: These tools do not strive to act like a proxy for every configuration setting or command line option that underlying tools they delegate work to may have.
 Thus, it may be necessary to configure the underlying tool in addition to the configuration for these tools to attain a desired behavior.
 For instance, limiting `colcon` parallelism with the `--parallel-workers` switch has no impact on `make` parallelization settings if this tool is being used.

----
+In addition to these tools, we also count on `wsetup` to standardize and simplify the setup of our development workspaces by means of containerization, and `prereqs-install` to deal with all the non-standard preconditions that our packages introduce but `rosdep` cannot satisfy. **These tools are not part of the standard ROS2's development workflow**, and therefore their usage and extension should be sparse at best.

+Warning
+:   Tools like `prereqs-install` and `rosdep` abstract away platform specific details only for the simplest dependency
+    management tasks.
+To deal with more complex situations like version downgrading or even conflicts, one must fall back to the appropriate package manager e.g. `apt`.

 ## Using binary underlays